 TVSE now needed to transform its backend systems.
 There were myriad issues that needed attention.
 For one, an aging ERP environment that had reached the end of support.
 Two, handling two data centers (DCs) – the production DC in Chennai and a secondary one in Bangalore that served as a disaster recovery (DR) site.
 And three, a slew of software from different vendors with versioning issues and tie-ins.

 “We had multiple issues that needed to be resolved, but one partner to handle it all,” the CTO says.
-“We opted for Cloud Kinetics (CK).
+“We opted for Cloud Kinetics.
 They had a reputation for quality and delivery.”

 Corporate reputation is vital.
 The parent, TVS Group, founded way back in 1911, now has 60,000 employees and a group turnover of US$9 billion.
 “Apart from our legacy products, where we continue to be market leaders, we have also added a range of services covering the entire spectrum of after-sales service and e-waste management,” the website states.
 “With our century-old legacy of quality, trust, and expertise in developing cutting-edge tech products and services, we are poised to deliver need-of-the-hour solutions that span geographies and categories.”

-The CK team set to work, starting with a detailed design of which apps needed to be migrated, in which sequence, and when.
-Since TVSE’s core apps were running on SAP on Windows 2003, CK migrated SAP instances to SUSE Linux on AWS cloud.
+The Cloud Kinetics team set to work, starting with a detailed design of which apps needed to be migrated, in which sequence, and when.
+Since TVSE’s core apps were running on SAP on Windows 2003, Cloud Kinetics migrated SAP instances to SUSE Linux on AWS cloud.
 TVSE was also running a customer relationship management (CRM) application developed through another software vendor.
-The CK team helped with infra provisioning and architecture review to ensure zero downtime and seamless integration.
+The Cloud Kinetics team helped with infra provisioning and architecture review to ensure zero downtime and seamless integration.

 Migrating to the AWS cloud was a default decision, given that AWS is architected to be a very flexible and secure cloud computing environment.
 AWS supports 90 security standards and compliance certifications, and all 117 AWS services that store customer data offer the ability to encrypt that data.

-Why CK?
-Because CK is one of the few AWS managed services providers (MSPs) in the Asia-Pacific.
-With 500 certifications – 150 on AWS and VMware combined, CK has implemented 300 migrations for about 450 customers in the region.
+Why Cloud Kinetics?
+Because it is one of the few AWS managed services providers (MSPs) in the Asia-Pacific.
+With 500 certifications – 150 on AWS and VMware combined, Cloud Kinetics has implemented 300 migrations for about 450 customers in the region.

-“We are proud to be the first platform-ready AWS MSP in this region to offer the full suite of services – design, architecture, migration, deployment and managing business continuity for our customers,” says CK CEO Haji Munshi.
-“CK manages the digital assets for over 50 enterprise customers across domains.”
+“We are proud to be the first platform-ready AWS MSP in this region to offer the full suite of services – design, architecture, migration, deployment and managing business continuity for our customers,” says Cloud Kinetics CEO Haji Munshi.
+“Cloud Kinetics manages the digital assets for over 50 enterprise customers across domains.”

 An additional benefit of this re-platforming?
 More efficient e-waste management.
 Under the 2016 E-Waste Management Rules, a Producer Responsibility Organization (PRP) collects and channels e-waste generated from end-of-life electronics products to ensure environmentally sound management and disposal.
 TVSE is a PRO and has set up collection centres across India.
 It also raises awareness about e-waste through the media and training programs.